Ayla Fleming Ayla Fleming

 -Ayla

-Out-of-Network (OON) Therapy in Philadelphia: Why It Might Be Right for You
+Why Out-of-Network (OON) Therapy Might be the Best Choice for You

 If you’re searching for therapy, you may have come across the term “out-of-network” (OON) therapist.
 Simply put, an OON therapist doesn’t bill insurance directly—but that doesn’t mean your insurance can’t help.
 Many plans include OON benefits, so you may be able to submit receipts and get partial reimbursement.
 You can check your benefits using Mentaya, your insurance portal, the number on the back of your card, or by reaching out to me directly.
 I’m happy to help you navigate it.